SarahDal/sarahdal.github.io/_posts/2024-02-17-BlindburnStill.md

 ![]({{ site.url }}{{ site.baseurl }}/assets/images/blindburn/FarmsteadBuckhamWall.jpg)

-Further down the hill it's another nice walk along the Buckham's Wall's Burn back to the car, but I stop 3 miles downstream on the way at the site of the infamous pub, the Slyme-Foot.
+Further down the hill it's another nice walk along the Buckham's Wall's Burn back to the car, but I stop 3 miles downstream from Blindburn at the site of the infamous pub, the Slyme-Foot.
 Here farmers would spend their time gmabling and drinking the moonshine from the illcit stills or smuggled over the border, dishing out orders to their shepherds working out on the hills.
 On the far bank of the Coquet, it lies at the foot of The Street, an ancient drover's road from Scotland, that led from here to Morebattle near Kelso.

 ![]({{ site.url }}{{ site.baseurl }}/assets/images/blindburn/SlymefootInn.jpg)